MastrMatt/liteDB/README.md

 ### Strings

--   GET: (key) - Get the value of a key, it the key does not exist return an error.
+-   GET: (key) - Get the value of a key, it the key does not exist return nil.
 Returns the value
 -   SET: (key, value) - Sets a new key:value pair in the hashtable, it the key already exists returns an error.
 Returns nil

 ### Hashtable

 -   HEXISTS: (key, field) - checks if a field exists in a hash specified by key.
 Returns an integer response indicating the number of fields found.
 -   HSET: (key, field, value) - Sets a field:value pair in the hash specified by key.
 If the key does not exist, it will create it.
 It the field already exists, it overrides the previous value.
 Returns nil
 -   HGET: (key, field) - Gets the value of field from the hash specified by key.
-Returns the value
+Returns the value.
+If the key, or field don't exist in database, return nil
 -   HDEL: (key, field) - Deletes a field from the hash specified by key.
 Returns an integer for how many elements were removed
 -   HGETALL: (key) - Returns all fields and values of the hash specified by key.

 ### Lists

+-   LEXISTS : (key, value) - Checks if a value exists in a list.
+Returns an integer response indicating the number of values found.
 -   LPUSH, RPUSH: (key, value) - Adds value to the list specified by key.
 If key does not exist, a new list is created.
 Returns an integer for how many elements were added
 -   LPOP, RPOP: (key, value) - Removes and returns the corresponding element of the list specified by key.
 Returns an integer for how many elements were removed
 -   LLEN: (key) - Returns the length of the list specified by key